 For centuries, Paris has been a magnet for artists, and this afternoon’s concert features orchestral works by three non-French composers who were drawn to the City of Light in the eighteenth century.
 We begin with Wolfgang Amadeus Mozart (1756–1791).

 Years after initial visits as a youthful prodigy, Mozart was again attracted to Paris—one city on a long European tour from 1777–1779—in the hopes of finding employment away from his stultifying home town of Salzburg.
-The Paris stop was a low point in Mozart’s career, for reasons both personal (his mother, traveling with him, died while there) ...
+The Paris stop was a low point in Mozart’s career, for reasons both personal (his mother, traveling with him, died while ...

 For centuries, Paris has been a magnet for artists, and this afternoon’s concert features orchestral works by three non-French composers who were drawn to the City of Light in the eighteenth century.
 We begin with Wolfgang Amadeus Mozart (1756–1791).